700 N & S.R. 59

 Office: Managed by Goose Pond FWA, Monday - Saturday, 9 a.m. to 5 p.m., Sunday noon to 5 p.m.

 Property: 24/7.
 Some activities may have specific open times, especially if there is a draw.
 Please call property for questions.

-Hillenbrand Fish & Wildlife Area (FWA) is dedicated to providing quality outdoor recreational opportunities while maintaining 3,631 acres of upland game and wetland habitat, lakes and shallow impoundments.
-It is located east and west of State Road 59 approximately 5 miles north of Linton.
+Hillenbrand Fish & Wildlife Area (FWA) in Greene County provides quality outdoor recreational opportunities while maintaining 3,631 acres of upland game and wetland habitat, lakes and shallow impoundments.
+It is located east and west of S.R.
+59 approximately 5 miles north of Linton.

 Most revenues used in land acquisition, development, operation, and maintenance of Hillenbrand FWA are from the sale of game bird habitat hunting stamps and federal aid programs supporting sport fish and wildlife restoration.
 Federal funds are derived from taxes levied on sport fishing, shooting, and hunting equipment.
 Indiana hunters and anglers are proud to provide this property for the enjoyment of all people.

 Hillenbrand FWA is managed by Goose Pond FWA.